ShinobuAmasaki/uint-fortran/README.md

-# uint-fortran — Unsigned Integer in Fortran Interoperable with C
+# uint-fortran
-In Fortran, handling unsigned integers that are interoperable with C can be a bit troublesome, as Fortran natively does not contain unsigned integer types.
+`uint-fortran`—Unsigned Integer in Fortran Interoperable with C In Fortran, handling unsigned integers that are interoperable with C can be a bit troublesome, as Fortran natively does not contain unsigned integer types.

 However, with the `uint-fortran` package, you can work with unsigned integer seemlessly.

-Let's break down how to use this package and demonstrate its interoperability with a C function.
+Let's break down how to use this package and demonstrate its interoperability with C functions.

 ## Build